sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/student-life/didactic-opportunities.md

 In addition to frontal lessons, Sapienza offers many opportunities to expand your skills and knowledge in a "non-standard" way.

-## High School of Advanced Studies
+## Sapienza School for Advanced Studies (SSAS)

-[The High School for Advanced Studies](https://web.uniroma1.it/sssas/en) (SSAS) is a didactic path of high formation, parallel to the curricular paths of your degree.
+[The Sapienza School for Advanced Studies (SSAS)](https://web.uniroma1.it/sssas/en) (SSAS) is a didactic path of high formation, parallel to the curricular paths of your degree.
 The most interesting aspect of the SSAS is the presence of tutors, having the duty of direct students to a specific study and research areas.
 Admission to SSAS considers only accademic merits.
 Students admitted to SSAS have free access to any degree in Sapienza University.

 In addition to lessons of your degree, you will have to annually complete:
 - a research project with your tutor